Ed Whitfield: Kentucky House of Representatives

 Whitfield first became interested in politics as a high school student and attended his first political event at a rally for former United States Senator Dee Huddleston.
 As a student at the University of Kentucky, Whitfield was elected President of the University Young Democrat's Club and in 1962 became involved in Edward T. Breathitt's successful campaign for Governor of Kentucky.
-As a student, Whitfield worked in the State Treasurer's office and after graduating from U.K. Law School was elected to the Kentucky House of Representatives in 1973.
-He represented Hopkinsville and parts of Trigg county and was a member of the Democratic Party.
-After serving one term he decided not to seek re-election in 1975 or challenge freshman U.S. Rep. Carroll Hubbard in the 1976 primary.
-He focused on his family's oil distributorship until he went to work with Seaboard System Railroad as Legal Counsel in 1979.
+As a student, Whitfield worked in the State Treasurer's office and after graduating from U.K. Law School he was elected to the Kentucky House of Representatives in 1973.
+He represented Hopkinsville and parts of Trigg County and was a member of the Democratic Party.
+After serving one term he decided not to seek re-election in 1975 or challenge freshman U.S. representative Carroll Hubbard in the 1976 primary.
+He focused on his family's oil distributorship until he went to work with Seaboard System Railroad as legal counsel in 1979.